Is It Okay to Dress Up as a Homeless Person for Halloween?

 Original Post

-My girlfriend and I wanted to dress up as a homeless person for Halloween and hold a card board sign that says trick or treat.
-However we have split reactions between my friends.
+My girlfriend and I wanted to dress up as a homeless person for Halloween and hold a cardboard sign that says "trick or treat."
+However, we have received mixed reactions from my friends.

-One side says it’s funny and the other side says we could upset a lot of people.
-Then there is a small portion of friends that say we should do it cause some people might try to donate money or other goods to us.
+One side says it’s funny, while the other side argues that we could upset a lot of people.
+Then there is a small portion of friends who say we should do it because some people might try to donate money or other goods to us.

 Cultural Sensitivity and Humor